 a.
-Council-wide Suggested Initiatives
+Council-wide Foundational Policies and Initiatives

-Overall Strategic Transport Plan Developing an integrated strategic plan to take account of strategic capacity considerations and the optimal use of current assets.
+Overall Strategic Transport Plan Developing an integrated strategic plan to take account of strategic capacity considerations and the optimal use of current assets .
 The Council has commissioned a Strategic Transport Assessment (STA) to evaluate the existing context and determine the transport implications of future developments.
-Other specific council-wide initiatives supporting the strategic transport plan are outlined below.
-Enhancement of Sustainable Modes Bus routing and headways should be further investigated, discussion with train operators regarding frequency should be held, with bike share schemes to be revisited to encourage public transport usage.
-Parking Strategy Planning The transformation of urban Medway into a modern waterfront University City with greater land use intensity necessitates the development of robust, context sensitive parking standards that align with transportation and development objectives.
-Travel Behaviour for Travel Demand Management Use a combination of marketing and communication strategies, improved use of information technology, and the better use of existing or new channels to reach customers to elicit travel behaviour change.
+Enhancement of sustainable modes Bus routing and headways should be further investigated, discussion with train operators regarding frequency should be held, with bike share schemes to be revisited to encourage public transport usage.
+Parking Strategy Planning The transformation of Medway into an increasingly urban place with greater land use intensity necessitates the development of robust, context sensitive parking standards that align with transportation and development objectives.
+Travel Behaviour for Travel Demand Management Use a combination of marketing and communication strategies, improved use of information technology, and the better use of existing or new channel to reach customers to elicit travel behaviour change.
 The proposition should be adapted to distinct traveller user groups.